capripot/markdown_videos/README.md

 ## Add your own service

-You can make available your own services:
+You can add your own video service:

 `my_awesome_service.rb`: